 To obtain a calendar, click the appropriate link below.
-These are PDF (Portable Document Format) files and can be viewed and printed using Adobe Acrobat Reader (any version from 3.0 on should work).
-If you don't already have Acrobat Reader, you can download it free at http://www.adobe.com.
+These are PDF (Portable Document Format) files and can be viewed and printed using Adobe Acrobat or Adobe Reader (any version from 3.0 on should work).
+If you don't have either, you can download Adobe Reader for free at http://www.adobe.com.

 Although the calendars can be viewed on the screen (some lines may not show up at lower magnifications), they look best printed out.
 You can either print the calendar from your web browser or save the file and print it later.
-For best appearance, any "shrink to fit" or "page scaling" options in the Print dialogue box should be disabled.
+For best appearance, check "actual size", or uncheck any "shrink to fit" or "page scaling" options in the Print dialogue box (depending on what version you have).

 If you have any problems, corrections, or suggestions, please contact Roger Hill, Physics Department, Box 1654, Phone 618-650-2472, E-mail firstname.lastname@example.org.
 Thanks to Heather Yeager and (previously) Gloria Hartmann for checking the calendars and suggesting improvements, and to Prof. Edward Ackad of the Department of Physics and (previously) Emeritus Prof. P.N.
 Swamy of the Department of Physics and Prof. Krzysztof Jarosz of the Department of Mathematics and Statistics for converting the calendars from TEX to PDF format.